mh101410/29704Group5/README.md

 <h2>Question Two:</h2>

-**2. What are the patterns in cyclist injuries in Brooklyn over different hours of the day?
-(MICHAELS)**
+**2. What are the patterns in cyclist injuries in Brooklyn over different hours of the day?**

 <h3>Importance and Relevance:</h3>